simonbromfield/GET-Community-Dashboard-V2/README.md

 * [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)
 * [Docker for Linux](https://docs.docker.com/engine/install/)

-## Clone the Repository
+## Fork the Repository

+To make changes to the code, you should first fork the repository by clicking the "Fork" button at the top right of the repository page on GitHub.
+This will create a copy of the repository in your own GitHub account.

-Once Docker is installed, you can clone the repository by opening a terminal window and running the following command:
+Once you've forked the repository, you can clone your copy of the repository by opening a terminal window and running the following command:

 `git clone https://github.com/simonbromfield/GET-Community-Dashboard-V2.git`

-This will create a local copy of the repository on your machine.
+This will create a local copy of your forked repository on your machine.

+You can then make changes to the code, commit them to your local copy of the repository, and push the changes back up to your forked repository on GitHub.

+From here you will be able to create a "pull request"

 ## Running Docker Compose